 There are many spots where you can experience the best scuba diving in Texas.
 Here are some of the most famous ones in the state.

 The San Solomon Springs is a beautiful clear-blue oasis.
 This spring-fed diving spot is in the middle of a desert and stays at a constant, cool 72 degrees.
 After traveling through the hot desert, you will be able to take refreshing dives in the cool water of San Solomon Springs.

 Experienced divers and beginners alike will enjoy this spot.
 There is a concreted, shallow end where beginners can start off by splashing near the surface.
-Scuba divers will be able to explore the natural marine life like the famous Comanche Springs Pupfish and rocky depths of the spot.
-The area has been rebuilt has a huge concrete-basin, which is home to loads of fish such as pupfish, catfish, and crawfish.
+Scuba divers will be able to explore the natural marine life like the famous Comanche Springs Pupfish and the rocky depths of the spot.
+The area has been rebuilt has a huge concrete basin, which is home to loads of fish such as pupfish, catfish, and crawfish.